fanw86/TransitGPT/prompts/generated_prompt.md

 2. Filter the trips DataFrame to include those that correspond to `route_id '1'` and fall under the previously identified monday service_ids.
 3. Count the resulting trips.

-Here’s the Python code to implement this:
+Here's the Python code to implement this:

 ```python
 # Get Monday service_ids